chicecream/mini-world/README.md

     This can be used only in an anonymous list, not hash.

-    To capture all the remaining data element of the current
+    To capture all the remaining data element of the current array from current offset.

+    When using